I CAN’T SAY NO TO ANYONE

 Whether totally oblivious, OR too involved in our lives in wrong ways, never leaving us alone — it was extremely hard for us to define who we are.

-• Remember the Co-dependent triangle?
-When we’re in our Victim Role we have weak Bs, so when anyone disrespects an important boundary of ours we feel discounted, hurt, oppressed, ignored, abused, or taken advantage of.
+•The Co-dependent triangle : When in the Victim Role our weak Bs are more obvious – so when anyone disrespects an important boundary of ours (often that they’re not aware of) we feel discounted, hurt, oppressed, ignored, abused, taken advantage of.

 NEXT: Weak Bs (Part 2) – Characteristics